Skip to Main Content

 Resource augmentation in Mobile Cloud Computing

 In this research, we address resourced-constrained mobile devices’ ability to get computing support from external sources.
 This could enhance the performance of their applications and extend their battery life by resource augmentation techniques where more powerful computing sources support the mobile devices.
-We investigate this in the context...
+We investigate this...
 More

 Friday, May 28, 2021